A group of people sitting around a table in front of a large mosaic stained glass window in a colorful, indoor space.

 This Lab is for you if:

-• You value community, reflection, and shared creative process
+• You value depth, community, and a shared creative space

-• You want to connect your art practice with the Ukrainian language
+• You want to connect your artistic practices or writing with the Ukrainian language

 • You’re curious about your learning rhythms, rituals, and ways of staying in relationship with the language